keel-hq/keel.sh/docs/README.md

 ## Notifications

 Keel can send notifications on successful or failed deployment updates.
-There are several types of notifications - trusted webhooks or Slack, Hipchat messages.
+There are several types of notifications - trusted webhooks or Slack, Hipchat, Mattermost, Teams messages.

 Notification types: